Saboloz18/TasksManagement/ReadMe.md

 A task management system with an API and a background worker for task reassignment, built with .NET 8.0

+## Notes
+- In assignment it was stated that we should have had Tasks and Users but changed Tasks to Works for clarity, beause it conflicted with Task class.
+- Added Authorization and Authentication
+- The ADMIN user is seeded on startup of an API user:Admin password:Admin@123
+- Added Unit tests For business logic layer

 ## Project Architecture

 The project follows Clean Architecture with MediatR for CQRS.
 It is divided into layers: